island-coder/personal-site-blog/content/projects/slpg/index.md

 newsletter: false
 ---
 This project was undertaken as a primer for my undergraduate research project.
 This deals with semantic data representation techniques such as RDF, SPARQL and also the engineering aspects relating to that focusing on Neo4j graph databases.
-I'm presenting this in an [ongoing series of articles]({{< ref "/content/posts/semantics/_index.md" >}} "ongoing series of articles")
+I'm presenting this in an [ongoing series of articles]({{< ref "/content/posts/semantics/_index.md" >}} "ongoing series of articles").
+As of the date of publishing this page I could not find any related studies of knowledge graphs in this domain making this more interesting.